xuhongl/MCW-Serverless-architecture/HOL/HOL step-by-step - Serverless architecture.md

 3. Select the **Create** button on the **Application Insights overview** blade.

-4. On the **Create Function App** blade, specify the following configuration options:
+4. On the **Application Insights** blade, specify the following configuration options:

     a.  **Name**: unique value for the App name (ensure the green check mark appears).